Eggwite/megacloud-key-extractor/README.md

 # MegaCloud Key Extractor

-A Node.js CLI tool to deobfuscate MegaCloud obfuscated JavaScript code and extract the AES encryption key used to secure stream URLs.
-Built off Ciarands' deobfuscator project, extended to automatically pattern match and fetch the key locally.
+A Node.js CLI tool to deobfuscate MegaCloud obfuscated JavaScript code and extract the AES encryption key used to secure stream URLs, built off Ciaran's deobfuscator project, extended to pattern match and fetch the key locally automatically.
+A write-up on the development of this plugin can be found [here](https://eggwite.moe/blog/megacloud-key-extraction-analysis)

 ## Features

 - **Multi-Pass Deobfuscation**: Employs a sophisticated pipeline of Babel plugins to systematically reverse common JavaScript obfuscation techniques.
-- **Advanced Key Extraction**: After deobfuscation, a dedicated plugin analyzes the Abstract Syntax Tree (AST) to identify and extract the AES key using various pattern-matching strategies.
+- **Advanced Key Extraction**: After deobfuscation, a dedicated plugin analyses the Abstract Syntax Tree (AST) to identify and extract the AES key using various pattern-matching strategies.
 - **Modular & Debuggable**: Each transformation pass is a separate, debuggable module, allowing for easier maintenance and analysis of the deobfuscation process.
 - **Control Flow Unflattening**: Reconstructs the original program flow from flattened `while` or `for` loops containing a `switch` statement.
 - **State Machine Solving**: Emulates and resolves obfuscated state machines to simplify the code.